Heapy/awesome-kotlin/README.md

 ## <a name="android"></a>Android <sup>[Back ⇈](#android-category)</sup>
 ### <a name="android-libraries"></a>Libraries <sup>[Back ⇈](#android-libraries-subcategory)</sup>
+* [skydoves/Only](https://github.com/skydoves/Only) - An easy way to persist and run code block only as many times as necessary on Android.
 * [evilthreads669966/WakeService](https://github.com/evilthreads669966/WakeService) - An IntentService that keeps your processor awake while doing work.
 * [evilthreads669966/EasyShells](https://github.com/evilthreads669966/EasyShells) - A simple shell for executing Linux commands with responses
 * [yundom/RxVan](https://github.com/yundom/RxVan) - A lightweight event bus written in Kotlin and RxJava.